-2. Cuts
+2.1.
+Cuts

-Section 3.5.3 of [I-D.ietf-cbor-cddl] alludes to a new language feature, cuts, and defines it in a fashion that is rather focused on a single application in the context of maps and generating better diagnostic information about them.
+Section 3.5.4 of [RFC8610] alludes to a new language feature, cuts, and defines it in a fashion that is rather focused on a single application in the context of maps and generating better diagnostic information about them.

-The present document is expected to grow a more complete definition of cuts, with the expectation that it will be upwards-compatible to the existing one in [I-D.ietf-cbor-cddl], before this possibly becomes a mainline language feature in a future version of CDDL.
+The present document is expected to grow a more complete definition of cuts, with the expectation that it will be upwards-compatible to the existing one in [RFC8610], before this possibly becomes a mainline language feature in a future version of CDDL.